aeife/blog/_posts/2016-01-30-unit-test-code-that-uses-css-modules.md

 With this configuration Webpack will load null for every encountered CSS file.
 To still load the CSS normally for the application it is recommended to specify a separate Webpack config for the tests.

 ## Use ignore-styles
 There is an even simpler solution than the two previous ones, which only requires an additional npm module.
-First of all you need to install the module *ignore-styles*[^ ignore-styles] in your project.
+First of all you need to install the module *ignore-styles*[^ignore-styles] in your project.

 ```js
 npm install --save-dev ignore-styles